 We use an epoxy called PC7 (which can be found in our local hardware stores) over plaster and window screen.
 The window screen is used to make the basic shape of the stream or pond and the plaster gives the epoxy something to bond to.
 Ponds and lakes can be made using the same epoxy and then painted with Floquil paints for the desired effect.

 Great question!
-I have been looking for quite a few years for the proper material to make standing corn and finally found great corn stalks!
 We sell them on our model railroading website, etrainshop.com.
 You can purchase them here.

 The only book we have dealing specifically with the history of the PRR is “The Pennsylvania Railroad: It’s Place In History 1846-1996”.
 This softcover book is a brief history and research guide, and sells for $14.95.